Scientific Review Process

-UMO publishes content about health, exercise, and recovery — topics where getting the details wrong can have real consequences.
-Every health article is reviewed by a PhD-level scientific reviewer before publication.
-This page describes how that process works.
+umo publishes content about health, exercise, and recovery — topics where getting the details wrong can have real consequences.
+Every article is reviewed by Scott Mongold, PhD before publication.

-Scott Mongold, PhD — Neuromechanics researcher at Université Libre de Bruxelles (ULB), with 10+ years of strength coaching experience.
+Scott Mongold, PhD — biomechanist and neurophysiologist trained at Université Libre de Bruxelles (ULB), with 10+ years of strength coaching experience.

-Scott's expertise includes: neuromechanics, heart rate variability, strength and conditioning, movement science, athletic performance, and recovery physiology.
+Scott's expertise includes: neuromechanics, muscle physiology, strength and conditioning, movement science, athletic performance, and recovery physiology.

 What gets reviewed